mdtanker/polartoolkit/docs/contribute.md

     pip install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple/ antarctic-plots==******

-Run a few gallery examples to make sure this env works, then its read to publish to the real PyPI:
+Run a few gallery examples to make sure this env works, then its ready to publish to the real PyPI:

     make publish

 Now push the changes to Github and make a release with the matching version number.

+### Conda-Forge
+Once the new version is on PyPI, we can update the conda-forge feedstock.

 ## Update the dependencies
-The package uses `Poetry` (v.1.1.14) to handle dependencies, build, and publish.
-Unfortunately, due to `PyGMT` relying on the C package `GMT`, poetry can't install `PyGMT`.
-This is the same with `GeoPandas` relying on `GDAL`.

-To update or add dependencies, use the below commands:

-    poetry add <PACKAGE> --lock

-or if the package is only for development/documentation

-    poetry add <PACKAGE> --group dev --lock

-Replace <PACKAGE> with package name, and optionally set the version with the following formats, as defined [here](https://python-poetry.org/docs/dependency-specification/):

-    PACKAGE==2.1 (exactly 2.1)
-    PACKAGE@^2.1 (>=2.1.0 <3.0.0)

-To completely reset Poetry, and reinstall based on the updated .toml file:

-    make poetry_env_dev

-This solves the dependencies for the packages listed in pyproject.toml, adds the versions to a .lock file, install them in a poetry virtual environment, and exports the resulting environment to a requirements.txt file.

-Then run through the commands at the top of this page again to update the conda environment which is based on the requirements.txt file.
+To add or update a dependencies, add it to `pyproject.toml` either under `dependencies` or `optional-dependencies`.
+This will be included in the next build uploaded to PyPI.

+After release a new version on PyPI, we will create a new release on conda-forge, and the new dependencies should automatically be included there.

 If you add a dependency necessary for using the package, make sure to include it in the Binder config file.
 See below.

 ## Set up the binder configuration

 To run this package online, Read the Docs will automatically create a Binder instance.
 It will use the configuration file `/binder/environment.yml`.
 This file is made by running the below Make command.
-If you've added a dependency with poetry, you'll need to add it to the end of the Makefile command.

-    make binder_yml
+    make binder_env

 This will create an environment with the core dependencies, and export it to a .yml.
 Open this file and add the following at the bottom of the list of dependencies:
 ```